jacquesCedric/PSPEWC-mac/README.md

 When connected the PSP emulates keyboard button presses.
 So long as your game has assignable buttons, this controller should work.
 It's been tested in Retroarch and OpenEmu thus far, working perfectly!

 ##Compilation##
-Requires py2app and RUMPS to be installed!
 1. Clone source
+2. Install modules py2app and RUMPS, if not already installed
-2. Run "python setup.py py2app"
+3. Run "python setup.py py2app"
-3. Locate app in "dist" folder
+4. Locate app in "dist" folder

 ## Notes
 All software written by myself is public domain.